remix-run/remix/docs/discussion/05-react-router.md

 ## Importing Components and Hooks

-Remix Re-exports all of the components and hooks from React Router DOM, so you don't need to install React Router yourself.
+Remix re-exports all of the components and hooks from React Router DOM, so you don't need to install React Router yourself.

 🚫 Don't do this: